IBM/GetStartedJava/README.md

     JedisPool pool = JedisPoolFactory.getInstance();
     ```

-3. Update the code in the `newToDo` method marked with the `@POST` annotation to perform some checking when a `store` is available for persisting visitors.
+c.
+Update the code in the `newToDo` method marked with the `@POST` annotation to perform some checking when a `store` is available for persisting visitors.
 Starting near line 109, *replace* the original code:

     ```java
     store.persist(visitor);